SteveOGallagher/ultimate-banner-builder/README.md

 ### General error handling

 If you get the following error: `no such file or directory, scandir 'src'` it means that you are missing the src directory, run `npm run generate` to create the src folder.

+### Testing in the browser

+In order to run the ad in the browser, we use the 'conncet gulp task'.
+If you need to test it in other browsers, either run `gulp test` which will open up all 3 browsers, or run each browser task individually as follows:
+- Chrome: `gulp` or `gulp connect`
+- Firefox: `gulp ff`
+- Safari: `gulp safari`